Translation Guide for the Python Packaging Guide#

 What happens when a string has changed in the original English text?#

-If a string has changed in the original English version, it will be marked as fuzzy in the translation file the next time it is updated (nox -s update-translations).
+If a string has changed in the original English version, it will be marked as fuzzy in the translation file the next time it is updated (update-language, update-all-languages, or update-all-release-languages).
 Contributors working on the translation can then review the fuzzy entries and make the necessary changes to ensure it is accurate, before removing the fuzzy tag.

 How do I handle formatting in the translated text?#